credativ/elephant-shed/doc/chapter/components.md

 PostgreSQL cluster including links to the Cockpit service (in order to start or stop the cluster), the log files, pgBadger reports and the backup software pgBackRest.

-A navigation bar at the top allows switching between the different web services.

 By default only a self signed certificate for HTTPS is deployed.
 A corresponding security warning is shown in most browsers.
 You can change the certificate with a signed one (e.g. from your company CA, or from [Let’s Encrypt](https://letsencrypt.org/)).